Applying for a Building Consent

 If your project does not require a building consent, the building work undertaken will still need to meet the requirements of the Building Code.

-- A building consent may lapse if the work is not started within 12 months after the date of issue of the consent.
+- A building consent will lapse if the work is not started within 12 months after the date of issue of the consent.
 Please let the Building Control team know if you will require more time to begin work.

 - Council has to decide whether to issue or refuse a Code Compliance Certificate (CCC) within two years of granting a building consent.
 If the work is not going to be completed within two years, it is essential that you advise the Council and request an extension of time.